dfds/secrets/docs/parameter-store.md

-# Site Reliability Engineers & Operations

-## Current soluton: Parameter store
-For now we are utilizing AWS systems manager - parameter store for our secrets.
-It is a free fully managed solution.
-No charge and no patching etc to do from our side.

-## Things to consider
+# Parameter Store

+The __[AWS Systems Manager Parameter Store](https://console.aws.amazon.com/systems-manager/parameters)__ is a secure, scalable, and managed configuration store that allows storage of data in hierarchies and track versions.
+It integrates into other AWS offerings (include AWS Lambda), and off

+## Possible Limitations

 As this service provides minimun effort from our side and comes free of charge there is bound to be downsides.
 The downside is that AWS put some hard limits to the service.